 Paradise Island is Not a Cold, Dead Place

 I may have fallen shy of my goal to read every new series DC Comics published as part of its New 52 initiative, but one of the books I did not miss, that I’m very glad to have not missed, was Wonder Woman.
-I’m an inexplicably huge fan of the character, and I am always, always happy to see her done correctly.
-Unfortunately, with the exception of three recent bright spots, it seems like DC Comics are content to do things with the character that, in 2012 (or 11, or 10, or 09, and so on), seem less forward-thinking than they are head-scratching — making the call to change costumes to get the character on TV and then making a pilot so horrible it’ll be another 20 years until anyone in their right mind touches her, making her origins less Greek, handing her over to writers who, in turn, either didn’t do much with her or made her book unreadable, for any number of reasons — and this, in turn, has led to the current DC Comics landscape, where the DC Trinity consists of Batman, Superman, and Green Lantern, who is so whitebread that Hulk Hogan’s “Real American” may as well be blasting from the pages of the book whenever the guy does something remotely heroic.
+I’m a huge fan of the character, and I am always, always happy to see her done well.
+Unfortunately, with the exception of three recent bright spots, it seems like DC Comics are content to do things with the character that, in 2012 (or 11, or 10, or 09, and so on), seem less forward-thinking than they are head-scratching — making the call to change costumes to get the character on TV and then making a pilot so averse to networks that it’ll be years until anyone touches her, making her origins less Greek, handing her over to writers who, in turn, either didn’t do much with her or made her book unreadable, for any number of reasons — and this, in turn, has led to the current DC Comics landscape, where the DC Trinity consists of Batman, Superman, and Green Lantern, who is so whitebread that Hulk Hogan’s “Real American” may as well be blasting from the pages of the book whenever the guy does something remotely heroic.

-The best thing about the New 52, beyond the myriad tiny surprises (Demon Knights was awesome!
-I finally discovered Scott Snyder! and so on) is that Wonder Woman hasn’t kicked ass this hard since Greg Rucka’s seminal run on the book (though Gail Simone’s run on the book was the third aforementioned bright spot).
-Wonder Woman is Greek and mythological, statuesque and proud, wonderful and womanly.
-I didn’t expect this from a rebooted universe where a character popular with 20 million children was recast as an intergalactic hooker, but when you do good things with my favorite character, I’m genuinely a happy guy.
+The best thing about the New 52 is that Wonder Woman hasn’t been this good since Greg Rucka’s run on the book.
+I didn’t expect this from a rebooted universe where a character popular with 20 million children was recast as an intergalactic hooker, but good things are happening with my favorite fictional character, so, for now, I am happy enough to give DC Comics my money.

 No, when it comes to modifying the origins of a superhero for the purposes of an alternate world, you need to do something radically different while keeping the character fundamentally unchanged.
 For Wonder Woman, this has meant any number of things: Making her less or more mythological, going back to her first encounter with “Man’s World,” taking away her powers and costume and making her a kung-fu fighter, giving the title of “Wonder Woman” to somebody completely different, and so on.
 This time out, however, Earth 2 writer James Robinson promises the following for the character: